ArturTimoxin/grocery-list/README.md

 ## Step 3: Start the Metro Server and API Server

-run `npm start` in your terminal for installing mobile dependencies run `npm start:clean` to clean metro cache, watchman, and start terminal
+run `npm start` in your terminal for starting metro, server app and reverse ports for adb run `npm start:clean` to clean metro cache, watchman, and start terminal

 ## Step 4: Start your Application